ibm-cloud-docs/messages-for-rabbitmq/connecting-cli-client.md

 # Connecting with the RabbitMQ Management Plugin
 {: #management-plugin}

-{{site.data.keyword.messages-for-rabbitmq_full}} deployments have the RabbitMQ management plugin enabled by default, which enables access to your RabbitMQ from a web browser, API, or from the command-line.
+{{site.data.keyword.messages-for-rabbitmq_full}} deployments have the RabbitMQ management plugin enabled by default, which enables access to your RabbitMQ from a web browser, API, or from the command line.

 ## RabbitMQ Management UI

-From the _Connections_ panel of your deployment's _Dashboard Overview_ there is a button to open RabbitMQ Management UI.
+From the _Connections_ panel of your deployment's _Dashboard Overview_, there is a button to open RabbitMQ Management UI.

 ![Link to open RabbitMQ Management UI](images/management_ui_launch_button.png)

 The URL connection information is also in the "https" section of your [connection strings](/docs/services/messages-for-rabbitmq?topic=messages-for-rabbitmq-connection-strings).
 The web address for your RabbitMQ deployment is in the "composed" field of your connection strings.

-Since {{site.data.keyword.messages-for-rabbitmq}} deployments are signed with a self-signed certificate, you will most likely get a security warning when you first try to open the page.
+Since {{site.data.keyword.messages-for-rabbitmq}} deployments are signed with a self-signed certificate, you might encounter a security warning when you first try to open the page.
 You can use the browser to view the certificate information, verify that it is issued by {{site.data.keyword.databases-for}}, and add a security exception for the page.

 You are next asked to enter your username and password.
 After you have signed in, you can see an _Overview_ of your RabbitMQ deployment.

-You can use any user that you have provisioned to access the UI.
-Some features may only be available to the admin user provisioned with your deployment.
+You can use any user on your deployment to access the UI.
+Some features are only available to the admin user provisioned with your deployment.
 {: .tip}

 General usage documentation can be found on the [RabbitMQ Management Plugin](https://www.rabbitmq.com/management.html) page.

 ## RabbitMQ Management HTTP API

 The Management Plugin also provides an [API](https://www.rabbitmq.com/management.html#http-api) for your RabbitMQ deployment.
-The base endpoint the the same HTTP URL as the browser URL with `/api`.
+The base endpoint the same HTTP URL as the browser URL with `/api`.
 For example, `https://1a619c43-6425-4abb-8df0-0c7b1b3a3001.8f7bfd8f3faa4218aec56e069eb46187.databases.appdomain.cloud:31797/api/`

 The API uses `application/json` data and requires basic authentication.
 You can use any user that you have made on your deployment to access the UI.
 However, some features may only be available to the admin user.